-- Leading the process of bringing science degree programs into the academic structure of the University of Alberta, which included hosting site visits by academic staff from North Campus, and entering their research ethics approval process for research in natural science.
+- Integrating our science degree programs into the academic structure of the University of Alberta, including hosting site visits by academic staff from the North Campus, and entering their research ethics approval process for research in the natural sciences.

 - Initiating and facilitating the renovation of Augustana’s advanced organic and inorganic labs in the late 1990s and early 2000s.

-- Initiating in the 1990s, the development of Science program brochures, including pre-professional brochures, to facilitate student understanding of requirements, expectations, and opportunities.
-Some of this text remains my original writing.
+- Initiating in the 1990s the development of Science program brochures, including pre-professional brochures, to facilitate student understanding of the requirements, expectations, and opportunities of their degree program.